- Editing file extensions should be done carefully to ensure they do not become corrupted or unusable on the computer.

 2. Select the Hide extensions for known file types Option

 - Press the Start button on the Taskbar, type folder options in the search box, and select the File Explorer Options item.

 - Select the View tab, and select the Hide extensions for known file types option.

 Note that you don’t need to deselect the File name extensions option to change file titles without the Rename dialog window opening.
 The Rename dialog box only opens if you alter the file’s format in any way.
 So don’t change the format at the end of the file title.

 Never delete a file format without replacing it with an alternative extension.
 Then the file will have no format at all!
-Thus, that will ruin the file as warned by the Rename dialog window.
 A new format must also be compatible with the file.
 For example, a JPG format is not much good for a DOC Word document.

 - Then open the software’s setup wizard to install it.

 - Launch Notepad or any favorite text editor, copy the script below, and paste it into it.